mantzaris/eurovisionBias/README.md

 Mantzaris, A. V., Rein, S. R., & Hopkins, A. D. (2018).
 Preference and neglect amongst countries in the Eurovision Song Contest.
 Journal of Computational Social Science, 1(2), 377-390. https://link.springer.com/article/10.1007/s42001-018-0020-2

-and is an extension of the code and research found in https://github.com/mantzaris/eurovision and published in http://jasss.soc.surrey.ac.uk/21/1/1.html
+and is an extension of the code and research found in https://github.com/mantzaris/eurovision and published in http://jasss.soc.surrey.ac.uk/21/1/1.html where this extension provides the bias sampling on both sides of the distribution.
+Key is that the preferential bias (positive bias) as well as the negative bias (neglect) are both accounted for here.
+Also that the investigation of the association of the amount of bias found from participants and their competition ranking is displayed as graphs.
+The results are also aggregated into name folders for the user.

 # The code for the paper "Preference and neglect amongst countries in the Eurovision Song Contest. in Journal of Computational Social Science